White Springs Timeline

 12 Fish added to Specimen Lake from 26lb to 34lb including 7 Common and 5 Mirror.

-To date this massive Coarse Fishery now boasts 5 large lakes and is now rated one of the top Coarse Fisheries in the UK and has held prestigious titles such as the Welsh Carp Record, one of the Top 50 Fishing Sites to visit and one year they voted UK's Top Coarse Fishery by the Anglers Mail .
+To date this massive Coarse Fishery now boasts 5 large lakes which are restocked regularly with the highest quality of fish.
+It is still rated one of the top Coarse Fisheries in the UK and has held prestigious titles such as the Welsh Carp Record, one of the Top 50 Fishing Sites to visit and one year they voted UK's Top Coarse Fishery by the Anglers Mail.